numblr/nooj-cmd/README.md

 ```
 from the directory containing the pom.xml.

 To create a new release update the version number in the pom.xml and run either the local build or deploy the release to the online repository.
-After that increment the version number, postfixed with "_SNAPSHOT" to continue working on the next version.
+After that increment the version number, postfixed with "-SNAPSHOT" to continue working on the next version.

 Jar and jar-with-all-dependencies files can be created with
 ```Shell